monoclonalAb/static_website/src/blog/001_group_theory/group_theory.md

-Note that like how an integer can not be simultaneously even and odd, permutations can also not be simultaneously even and odd (meaning if you can write a permutation in terms of a product of an **odd** number of transpositions, you can **only** write it as a product of **odd** number of transpositions).
+Note that like how an integer can not be simultaneously even and odd, permutations can also not be simultaneously even and odd (meaning if you can write a permutation in terms of a product of an **odd** number of transpositions, you can **only** write it as a product of an **odd** number of transpositions).

-Then, since the permutation $(14, 15)$ is clearly odd, if we can prove that the all possible permutations of the fifteen puzzle are even, we can prove that it is impossible to win $1000 from Sam Loyd.
+Then, since the permutation $(14, 15)$ is clearly odd, if we can prove that all possible permutations of the fifteen puzzle are even, we can prove that it is impossible to win $1000 from Sam Loyd.

 This turns out to be quite intuitive if you just pay attention to how the empty slot moves when you shuffle the puzzle.
 Since the empty slot will always have to return back to the bottom right position, you realise that for any up movement, there will be a corresponding down movement, and for any left movement, there will be a corresponding right movement.
-Since every move is paired and we can represent each move by a transposition (since we are only swapping the tiles on 2 slots), it means that no matter what permutation the puzzle ends up in, we know that it must be able to be written in terms of an **even** number of transpositions.
+Since every move is paired and we can represent each move by a transposition (since each move we make swaps the tiles on 2 adjacent slots), it means that no matter what permutation the puzzle ends up in, we know that it must be able to be written in terms of an **even** number of transpositions.